xterri/palindrome/README.md

 - If `n = "1234567890"` the function should `return "1234554321"`

 ### Process / TODO
-- Solve distance between closest and furthest palindrome to _n_
+- Find distance between next highest and lowest palindrome to _n_
 - Combine addPalindrome and minusPalindrome into one function for recursion?

 ### Issues
 - How to handle commas if _n_ is using them in a non-standard way (ex.
 "12,34567,89") or if user is using commas as a decimal separator (ex.
 1,23)?
+- What should happen if a positive value produces an 'exponent' as it's number? (ex.
+10e5)

 ### Failed Tests
 - If `n = "99"` the function should `return "101"` (returned _88_)